 points in a point pattern will be ignored by all other functions except

-.
+for plot.
 They are still accessible and stored as an

-attribute of the point pattern called rejects
+attribute of the point pattern called rejects.

 It is difficult to spot the rejected points in the plot above.
 Thus,